plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 Our tracking script is [lightweight](https://plausible.io/lightweight-web-analytics), at less than 1 KB, and is over 75 times smaller than Google Analytics script.
 This helps prevent website slowdowns often caused by larger scripts and ensures a great experience for your customer base (also great for SEO).

 We also filter out referrer spam, data center traffic, and accurately attribute mobile traffic from apps like Gmail and Slack.
+We exclude ~32K data center IP ranges (i.e. a lot of bot IP addresses) by default, preventing bot traffic from inflating your stats.

+For eg., Cookiebot CMP users see a constant spike in their direct traffic because their sites are scanned constantly by the Cookiebot's bots, requiring manual exclusions in GA4.
+There are other similar instances, but Plausible handles them all automatically for you.

 We are also not blocked by a lot of ad blockers and privacy-focused browsers like Safari and Firefox.

 ### Google Analytics is not what you think it is.